 A new cash cow

-Instead of monetising their products, the smart banks will be focussing their energy on monetising data – as open banking increases the quality of customer insight that banks have.
+Instead of monetising their products, the smart banks will be focusing their energy on monetising data – as open banking increases the quality of customer insight that banks have.
 In fact, you could even argue that the new aim for a bank should be to maximise the amount of data it can collect, meaningfully analyse and use to increase revenue.
 Just like “big tech” does.

 Banks have always had a large amount of data.
 But legacy systems have meant that a lot of it hasn’t been accessible or useful.
 If banks embrace innovation and all the possibilities that technology promises, they can use data to deliver the types of personalised services that will keep them ahead of the emerging competition.